LASER-UMASS/AutomatedRepairApplicabilityData/README.md

-ManyBugs.csv and Defects4J.csv files, respectively, contain annotations for the 185 defects from the [ManyBugs](http://repairbenchmarks.cs.umass.edu/) benchmark, and 357 defects from the [Defects4J](https://github.com/rjust/defects4j) benchmark.
+ManyBugs.csv and Defects4J.csv files, respectively, contain annotations for the 185 defects from the [ManyBugs](http://repairbenchmarks.cs.umass.edu/) benchmark, and 224 defects from the [Defects4J](https://github.com/rjust/defects4j) benchmark.
 These annotations
 include:

-1. Ten abstract parameters describing defect properties derived from bug tracking systems and the benchmarks.
+1. Eleven abstract parameters describing defect properties derived from bug tracking systems and the benchmarks.

 2. For which defects nine automated repair techniques produce patches, and the quality of those patches.
 The ManyBugs benchmark contains these data for